Cancer Research Fundraising

 The North Atlantic Oscillation (NAO) is one of the major modes of variability of the Northern Hemisphere atmosphere.
 It is particularly important in winter, when it exerts a strong control on the climate of the Northern Hemisphere.
 It is also the season that exhibits the strongest interdecadal variability.
 For winter, the difference between the normalised sea level pressure over Gibraltar and the normalised sea level pressure over Southwest Iceland is a useful index of the strength of the NAO.
 Jones et al. (1997) used early instrumental data to extend this index back to 1823.

 Below is a timeseries of the winter (December to March average) of the Jones et al. NAO index, updated to the winter of 2015/16.
 Note the upward trend from the 1960s to the early 1990s, but also that the trend has not been sustained and has significant year-to-year variability superimposed on it.
 Note also that the winter 2009/10 had the most negative NAO index measured during the almost 200-year record (Osborn, 2011).

-Monthly values of the NAO index up to December 1999 are available on our website.
-Below is a repeat of the 1999 values and also values through to Jun 2016.
-(Note that this Gibraltar minus Iceland version of the NAO index is really most applicable to the winter half of the year.)
+Updated monthly values of the NAO index for the full timeseries are now available on our main NAO webpage.
+Below is a repeat of the monthly values for the most recent 10 years.
+(Note that this Gibraltar minus Iceland version of the NAO index is really most applicable to the winter half of the year -- see Jones et al., 1997.)

 A useful winter season is the December to March average of these values (see Osborn et al., 1999), which is shown in the timeseries above.
 Recent values of the DJFM NAO index are shown below.